-Class 1-4 roads no longer needed for forest management purposes are generally reclaimed and returned to productive status.
-Slash piles will be burned and in-block Class 4 roads reclaimed within two years of harvest completion.
+Roads no longer needed for forest management purposes are generally reclaimed and returned to productive status.
+Slash piles will be burned, and in-block Class 4 roads reclaimed within two years of harvest completion.

 4.4 Renewal

 4.4.1 Silviculture Ground Rules